What is Music Therapy?

 Canadian Association of Music Therapists &nadash; June 2016

 The planned use of music by a certified music therapist (*MTA) that helps people achieve goals towards a person’s health and wellbeing.

 * Music Therapist Accredited

 We always start with an assessment, and then a treatment plan that is agreed on to help direct and focus the purpose of music therapy sessions.
 Goals will be different depending on a persons needs.
 For more information on possible therapeutic goals that can be addressed through music therapy sessions.

-If you would like more detailed information and research about music therapy and how it works in the mean time, we’ve posted links on our resource page of videos and more research.
+If you would like more detailed information and research about music therapy and how it works in the mean time, here is alink to our resource page.